jackyef/bundlewatch-gh-action/README.md

     ```
     You would probably want to change the `build-script` to whatever script you want to run to produce your output bundle.

+    _Note: `build-script` is actually optional, just in case your workflow does not need build step and you are measuring the size of already committed files_

 5. For adding statuses on pull requests, you can add another workflow for pull requests `synchronize` and `opened` events as following:
     ```yml
     name: "Bundlewatch Github Action"